githubiloveyouiloveyouILOVEYOUILOVEYOU/ngx_socks/README.md

   </code></pre>

 ####TODO:
+1. BIND support
-1. Support user identification with user name and password
+2. Support user identification with user name and password
-2. Support multi-port configuration as configured like 'server' in http module
+3. Support multi-port configuration as configured like 'server' in http module